 An Employee may invite a Trade Union representative to support them in raising a concern or raise the matter on their behalf or at a subsequent meeting to explore the complaint.

-9 How St James' CE Primary School will respond
+9 How the School will respond

 Preliminary enquiries may be made to decide on the appropriate course of action.
 This may necessitate further discussion with the Employee who has raised the concern.